hydromisc/hydromisc/doc/nutrient-design.md

 0.2 g/L MgSO4
 </blockquote>

-For mature plants, I use a stronger solution in the same ratio.
+For some mature plants, I use a stronger solution in the same ratio.
 This Masterblend is a very common choice among amateur growers.
 It's working relatively well for me, but not ideally: